Academic Community of Interest Manager

 Assistant SIG Manager

 In addition to serving as assistant SIG manager, coordinates the Student Infographics competition.
+This position is currently open for a facilitating volunteer.

 Communications Director (website and newsletter)

-SIG Administrative Council Advisor
+COI Administrative Council Advisor

 Craig Baehr, Ph.D, Texas Tech University